• Skip to primary navigation

 Notes

-• In addition to cocoa powder and shredded coconut, other tasty toppings include almond flour and peanut flour (or PB2).
+• In addition to cocoa powder and shredded coconut, other tasty toppings include almond flour and powdered peanut butter.

 Nutrition per Serving